Quranism: Kharijites

 Some of the Kharijites rejected the punishment of adultery with stoning.
 Although the Qur'an does not prescribe this penalty, Sunnis hold that such a verse existed in the Qur'an, which was then abrogated.
 A Hadith is ascribed to Umar, asserting the existence of this verse in the Qur'an.
 These Kharijites rejected the authenticity of such a verse.
 The Islamic scholar Abū al-Ḥasan al-Ashʿarī attributed this position to the Kharijite sect, the Azariqa, who held a strict scripturalist position in legal matters (i.e. following only the Qur'an and rejecting commonly held views if they had no Quranic basis), and thus also refused to enforce legal punishment on slanderers when the slander was targeted at a male.

+Map of the Caliphate during the Second Fitna (Second Muslim Civil War) in 686 AD, showing the approximate areas of control of: